 Because DC21 is open source, it is possible for other users to augment functionality and add support for further file formats.

 Version 1.0 of DC21 dealt primarily with sensor networks which utilise Campbell Scientific data loggers, and provided rich metadata for Data Files which are uploaded in the TOA5 file format.

+Version 2.0 of DC21 added support for MIME types, auto optical character recognition and speech-to-text on file upload, and tailoring of the application to suit the research organisation’s names and naming conventions.
+From this version Dc21 can be deployed using Intersect’s SnapDeploy technology.
+These changes were funded by for the Faculty of Business and Economics at Macquarie University and via an allocation of NeCTAR funds.
+At Macquarie University, the application is known as DIVER.
+See the DIVER CONTEXT DIAGRAM below for an example DC21 implementation..